Logo Design Masterclass: Learn Logo Design and Illustrator

 - Find work in logo design by creating a portfolio

 - Use Adobe Illustrator to design, create, and export quality logos in various formats

 - Use Adobe Dimension to design logo concepts on products and in 3D scenes

 - Students will need pen/pencil and paper for sketching part of the course, and they will need a copy of Adobe Illustrator for the logo design production part of the course.
 Creative Cloud version is preferred, but previous versions should work for most lessons.

-Course updated November 2019: Entire section added on using Adobe Dimension to produce a logo concept in a 3D scene for a client!
+Course updated: Entire section added on using Adobe Dimension to produce a logo concept in a 3D scene for a client.

-Course updated August 2019: New lecture on customizing the toolbar!
+Course updated: New lecture on customizing the toolbar.

 Would you like to become a professional logo designer and create beautiful, relevant, distinct, and memorable logo designs?
 Do you want to gain insight into the lucrative and fun industry of logo design?
 In this value-packed course, you will learn how to become a professional logo designer.
 Learn about logo design principles by looking at corporate logos and student logos, and then apply those principles in your own logo design work.
 You'll gain valuable insight into logo design and the logo design industry.